 Some of the most important things to consider when choosing a sober living house:

-- Family Support.
-Most check-in, check-out sober livings are not family-first programs.
+Most check-in, check-out sober living homes are not family-first programs.
 New Life House’s program involves families every step of the way, with therapist-led family support meetings, regular parent communication and updates, and family-specific events that take place on a regular basis.

 While other considerations can factor into their decision, these guidelines can serve as a starting point when searching for a sober living house.
-Just like an addiction treatment program, a sober living facility should meet the needs of the loved one you are seeking to help.
+Just like an addiction program at outpatient treatment facilities, a sober living facility should meet the needs of the loved one you are seeking to help.

 Begin Sober Living in Los Angeles Today